THE FACTS ABOUT DYING WITH DIGNITY

-It is correct that the Australian Medical Association currently opposes to voluntary assisted dying laws, although their membership is divided.
+The Australian Medical Association currently opposes voluntary assisted dying laws, despite the fact that their membership is divided on this issue.
 However, the AMA represents only 29% of Australia’s doctors.
 There has never been a comprehensive survey of all Australian doctors on the issue, but the few that have been done show close to 50% support for a law for assisted dying.
 Some doctors have left the AMA because of its opposition to voluntary assisted dying.
 Others, such as the ‘Doctors for Assisted Dying Choice' group strongly support voluntary assisted dying legislation.

 Voluntary assisted dying is voluntary and is about choice, and this applies to medical professionals as well as to patients.
 By law, there is no mandatory requirement for a doctor, who is ethically or morally opposed to voluntary assisted dying, to assist a patient in their request.
 Everyone involved, including doctors and nurses, has the right to opt out at any time.